UI (film)

-UI is a 2024 Indian Kannada-language sci-fi dystopian surrealist psychological action film written and directed by Upendra and produced by Lahari Films and Venus Entertainers.
+UI is a 2024 Indian Kannada-language sci-fi dystopian surrealist psychological action comedy film written and directed by Upendra in his directorial final and produced by Lahari Films and Venus Entertainers.
 The film stars Upendra in a triple role as Sathya, Kalki and Upendra Rao, alongside Reeshma Nanaiah, Nidhi Subbaiah, Murali Sharma, Sadhu Kokila and Indrajit Lankesh.
 The film's music was composed by B. Ajaneesh Loknath, while cinematography and editing were handled by H. C. Venugopal and Vijay Raj.
 B.G.

 UI was released on 20 December 2024, coinciding with Christmas weekend, to mixed reviews from critics and audience.